Advising and Registration Checklist

 Share your proposed schedule with your faculty advisor.
 Your advisor must approve your schedule before you’ll be able to register.

-Meet with your faculty advisor to discuss your academic interests, review your course schedule and make adjustments as needed.
-Contact your advisor to let him/her know when you’ll be stopping by or, if this time doesn’t work, arrange an appointment time.
-Prior to registration for every semester at Linfield, you must meet with your faculty advisor to discuss your proposed course schedule and receive approval.
+Consult your faculty advisor to discuss your academic interests, discuss courses you want to take in the coming semester and review yoru transfer coursework.
+Prior to registration for every semester at Linfield, you must meet with your faculty advisor to discuss your proposed course schedule and receive approval to register.

 Once your faculty advisor has cleared your course schedule, follow the registration instructions to register for classes on WebAdvisor.